RostiMelk/ACF-Tools/README.md

 ### General info

-This is a Chrome extension for acf to help with minor stuff.
+This is a Chrome extension for Advanced Custom Fields to help with developing sites faster stuff.

 ### Features

+- Copy code for field with the matching selected setting and field name
 - Quickly copy an ACF field name
-- Copy code for field with the matching selected setting and field name
 - Quickly open documentation for field

 ### Installation